ch0m5/Project_1/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request and we might look into it. :D

-## License
-No licenses were used for this project.

 ## The Team: Crispy Crunch
 * Xavi Marín
   * Role: Managment